COVID-19 FAQs: Medications, Treatments and Vaccines

 So far, data suggests that the vaccines are highly effective – Pfizer/BioNtech’s vaccine is estimated to be about 95% effective, whereas Moderna, Inc.’s is projected to be about 94.5% effective.

-A third coronavirus vaccine from Johnson & Johnson is expected to receive emergency use authorization (EUA) from the FDA soon.
+On February 27, a third coronavirus vaccine from Johnson & Johnson received emergency use authorization (EUA) from the FDA.
 The Johnson & Johnson vaccine has been shown to be about 72% effective in the U.S. at preventing moderate to severe disease.
 The company also said that vaccine effectiveness likely increases over time, stating that there were no reported cases in clinical trial participants after 49 days.
-If granted EUA, Johnson & Johnson said it would be ready to supply 100 million doses by June 2021.
+Johnson & Johnson says it is ready to supply 100 million doses by the first half of 2021.

 Although Johnson & Johnson’s vaccine effectiveness isn’t shown to be as high as the other two on the market, health experts stress that adding this vaccine to the mix may be a real game-changer in ending the pandemic, keeping people healthy and out of the hospital.
 Unlike the other two vaccines on the market, Johnson & Johnson’s vaccine is only one dose and doesn't require extra-cold refrigeration for storage, making it much easier to produce, store and distribute.